 People who have depression should let someone know how they feel.
 They need to

 reach out for help.
 Sometimes kids and adults with depression need help from a doctor,

-who knows all about depression.
+or counselor who knows all about depression.

 When people get help with depression, their sad moods and thoughts can become brighter

 and more positive again.
 Problems seem easier to solve.
 They get their energy back.

 They feel better about themselves.
 They feel more hopeful.
 Depression starts to lift